Free Meal Plan | West Valley College

 • For even quicker access, you can download your digital ID to your phone’s wallet.

-Visit your campus Student Services Office for a free replacement physical ID, or follow the online instructions for troubleshooting your digital ID.
+Visit the Student Services Center for a free replacement physical ID, or follow the online instructions for troubleshooting your digital ID.
 You can continue to use your digital ID while you wait for a new physical card.

-You can check your current balance and view recent transactions anytime on your phone or computer by visiting the WVM Atrium Connect website.
+You can check your current balance and view recent transactions anytime on your phone or computer by visiting westvalley.edu/atrium.

 If your purchase is more than your remaining meal plan balance, you can pay the difference using cash or card at the register.

 If your enrollment drops below 6 in-person units, you’ll have a two-week grace period before your meal plan access is paused for the rest of the semester.
-If you re-enroll in 6 or more in-person units during that time, your access will continue without interruption.
+If you re-enroll in 6 or more in-person units during that time, your access will continue without interruption and you will not need to opt in again.

-The meal plan is active only during the Fall and Spring semesters and is paused during summer and winter terms.
+The meal plan is active only during the Fall and Spring terms and is paused during summer and winter terms.

 Only students with at least 6 in-person units are eligible for the Free Meal Plan.
 Hybrid courses with scheduled on-campus meetings count towards in-person units.